AdamBoley/Viscosity-Calculator/README.md

 ### Smartphone

 I have access to a Samsung A70 smartphone, which was used to check the layout and design when constructing the media queries for smaller screen sizes.
-The only issue that was detected was the footer not taking up the entire width of the screen.
-The cause of this is currently unknown, especially since the footer is set to have a width of 100%.

 ### Laptop